colinbdclark/osc.js-examples/chrome-app/README.md

     <tr>
 </table>

+If you don't have a copy of Lemur, you can use the SuperCollider test client created by [Jascha Narveson](https://github.com/jaschanarveson), which is located in the [utils](../utils/supercollider-lemur-faderlab-style-client.scd) directory.

 ## OSC Messages Over Serial
 This example also listens for OSC messages over the serial port, which can be selected from the dropdown menu in the app.
 Here is the mapping: